malcolmhawes/QlikSenseCM2SaaS/Value Added Products.md

 In Qlik Cloud SaaS (SaaS) these capabilities are integrated experiences that are supporting various customer use cases - Qlik are not trying to directly replicate the Client Managed functionality into Qlik Cloud SaaS.

-Essentially, functionality is different from one to the other so it is important that you consult your OEM Presales specialist team to understand these differences and implications in more depth.

 **Qlik Cloud SaaS Capabilities that are relivant here include** :